jorbDehmel/oak/README.md

 brackets with no issues.

-Note: The `Sapling` interpreter is somewhere between a deterministic finite autonoma and a push-down autonoma.
+Note: The `Sapling` interpreter is somewhere between a deterministic finite automata and a push-down automata.

 ### Suites